 Makings of Fine Kitchens & Bathrooms in Brisbane:

 According to Houzz, this family-owned business specialises in “high-quality bespoke renovations” in a wide range of styles.
 They offer a 10 step process that will take you from the creation of the project brief all the way through to a completed project with a quality guarantee.
-They currently boast 7 x Houzz awards and a 5-star ranking based off 22 reviews.
+They currently boast 7 x Houzz awards and a 5-star ranking based off 22 reviews for their renovation work.
 One recent review said: “The whole team works so hard for the customers to make sure everything is coordinated and exactly what you want.
 They are committed to quality workmanship and getting the job done on time and budget.
 Highly recommend.”

 Carlyle Custom Cabinets in Brisbane:

 With a 4.9-star rating based on 19 reviews, Carlyle Custom Cabinets complete both residential and commercial work.
 With over 20 years’ experience in kitchen renovations, they believe that communication plays a key role in the successful outcome of a project.
 In addition to offering renovation and installation services, they can also take on project management and design roles.
-A recent review states: “Thanks to Scott and his team for the great kitchen renovation.
+A recent kitchen renovation review states: “Thanks to Scott and his team for the great kitchen renovation.
 The quality, finish, and workmanship were first class and exceeded my expectations.
 Scott worked within the budget I had given him and didn’t try to push or oversell.
 He was always punctual and courteous and kept me informed throughout the process.”

 House of Kitchens Brisbane: